daniel-molina/visualequation/HACKING.md

 > `subeq of S <= S`
 > `supeq of S (in P) > S`

 > **Properties**:
 >
 >1.
 At least, one supeq of SB in S exists if SB is not S (that supeq is S).
 >1.
 A N-level supeq of SB in S does not exist or it is unique.
+>1.
+If two subeqs has the same level with respect to a common supeq, then they
+>   have the same level with respect to any common supeq.

 >  **Example:**
 >